How do I access a Standard?

 Answer

-The Techstreet database includes selected Australian and ISO standards relevant to teaching and learning at Wodonga TAFE, including those referenced in the National Construction Code of Australia (NCC).
+The Accuris Engineering Workbench database includes selected Australian and ISO standards relevant to teaching and learning at Wodonga TAFE, including those referenced in the National Construction Code of Australia (NCC).

-For more information and to access Techstreet, see the link below to the Library homepage: Find Standards.
+For more information and to access Accuris, see the link below to the Library homepage: Find Standards.

-First time users will need to complete the following steps BEFORE accessing the Techstreet database.
+First time users will need to complete the following steps BEFORE accessing the Accuris database.

 1. Install Adobe Acrobat Reader (you may already have this installed)

-2. Install FileOpen plugin (this has been installed on the computers in the LIRNspace and the Library)
+2. Install FileOpen plugin (this has been installed on the computers in the Library)

 Troubleshooting